 Director of Music Paul Storms is excited to release the movie for everyone to see.
 “It is an amazing video that encompasses where our band came from, where it stands today and it’s potential for the future.
 It explains how the band is a longstanding cornerstone of Cobourg.
 We are very proud of the huge effort that went into producing this work.”

-Welcome to the homepage of the Concert Band of Cobourg, the Band of His Majesty’s Royal Marines Association Ontario.
+Welcome to the homepage of the Concert Band of Cobourg, the Band of the Royal Marines Association Ontario.
 We are one of the oldest continuously operating community bands in Canada, having started in 1842.
-Please browse through our gallery, read more on our history as published in our book Journal of a Band, sample some of our recorded music, and explore our involvement in the community including our latest appearance on Rogers Hometown Hockey on our Video page.
+Please browse through our gallery, read more on our history as published in our book Journal of a Band, sample some of our recorded music, and explore our involvement in the community including our documentary on our Video page.
 From our weekly summer concerts in Victoria Park to our participation in Santa Claus and Canada Day parades, you’ll see why our motto is Pride of Performance.